 With some of the most picturesque and romantic beach-side settings, those looking for a night of wining and dining will find there is no shortage of quality restaurants and eateries in Ixtapa.
 For some of the best seafood around, try 4 Hermanos, and for bit of spice, look no further than Deborah's Chili Beans on Ixtapa Boulevard.
 For a more familiar dinner, head to Porto di Mare for a bit of Italian fare.

 The nightlife in Ixtapa is second to none with a good selection of restaurants, bars, clubs and discos to keep you partying into the early hours.
 Sip a cocktail under the tropical overhang at La Playa Bar in the heart of Zihuatanejo.
 Head for the world renowned restaurant-cum-disco on Ixtapa's beach, Carlos 'n' Charlie's, to enjoy some of the finest BBQ ribs and dancing.
 Or head to Bandido's for live music from Wednesday through Saturday.
 Senor Frog's and Christine on Ixtapa Boulevard see the DJs spin a mix of pop and disco to keep the party going.

 There are plenty of exciting watersports and activities to enjoy while on holiday in Ixtapa.
-Go surfing at one of the nearby beaches, such as the popular Playa Escolleras; enjoy a round of golf at the Marina Ixtapa Golf Course or a tennis match at the Palma Real Golf and Tennis Club; go scuba diving and snorkelling in the beautiful underwater world of the Pacific Ocean; or take a fishing charter and enjoy some fly fishing and even game fishing where you may even land a Blue Marlin.
+Go surfing at one of the nearby beaches, such as the popular Playa Escolleras.
+Enjoy a round of golf at the Marina Ixtapa Golf Course or a tennis match at the Palma Real Golf and Tennis Club.
+Go scuba diving and snorkelling in the beautiful underwater world of the Pacific Ocean.
+Take a fishing charter and enjoy some fly fishing and even game fishing where you may even land a Blue Marlin.